I was born in the Wild Wild West.

 She loved me too, and after a brief

-courtship we got married.
+courtship, we married.

 Soon we had a son and a daughter.